fslev/selenium-jutils/Readme.md

 A light Java library designed to tackle the shortcomings of Selenium Page Object Model and Page Factory features.
 It provides the following enhancements:
 - __WebContext__, used for locating web elements relative to a parent element
-- __Retry on error mechanism__, activated when an error or exception occurs while locating a web element, such as StaleElementReferenceException.
+- __Retry on error mechanism__, activated when an error or exception occurs while locating and interacting with a web element, such as StaleElementReferenceException.

 ### Maven Central
 ```